DerBejijing/industrial-crafting/MACHINES.md

 ```

 All required ingredients will be taken from the input slot (on the left),
-and all aoutputs will appear on the output slot (on the right).
+and all outputs will appear on the output slot (on the right).

 <br>